 First Year Fridays

 First Year Fridays are hosted each Friday of the fall semester outside of Becht Hall.
-Student Success Coaches host the event and offer freebies, such as t-shirts and food as well as free information!
+Student Success Coaches host the event and offer freebies, such as t-shirts, food, and free information!
 Each week there is a different topic briefly covered.
 For Fall 2017, themes will include communicating with your professors, time management, and study tips.
 Stop by the table anytime between 10:00 a.m. and 1:00 p.m. on Fridays!
 We will CU there!

 STUDENT SUCCESS COACHING

 STUDENT SUCCESS COACHES are professionals who: